Update to our orginal story: Arwa will spend the summer following graduation in June of 2018 working as a Senate intern in Washington, D.C.

 Helping others is a major part of Dubad’s identity.
 She works weekends helping marginalized youth who are considered high risk for violence or drug use.
 “I love what I do,” she said.
 “They’re a great bunch of kids.”

 Dubad’s commitment to her family is equally as strong.
-Dubad and two of her sisters are currently in college (one transferred to UW Tacoma this fall).
+Two of her sisters are currently in college (one transferred to UW Tacoma this fall).
 “We’ve been able to pass along our knowledge and experiences to our younger sisters and that will benefit them in the long run,” she said.

 “Everything I've achieved goes back to my parents and their sacrifices for us.
 It is my dream to get my Juris Doctor and become a lawyer.
 It is my parents dream to see me live comfortably and pay my bills without asking them for pizza money."